presidential-innovation-fellows/code-gov-tools/README.md

 ## Summary

-We've created a suite of tools available at index.html/
+We've created a suite of tools available at 'index.html'
 ```
 * Map/convert inventories: tools to create/convert code repository schemas into the latest metadata schema
 * Create events feed: generate the latest events field to add to your inventory.
 * Validate your JSON: before uploading your code.json, make sure your inventory is correctly formatted.
-*
-*

 ```

 ## Install
-Just load index.html
+Just load index.html - the javascript files in 'public/json' drive the tools described above.

 ## Contributing